wldhg/iwlwifi-csitool-r2/README.md

 7. Edit `/boot/bananapi/bpi-r2/linux/uEnv.txt` and change `kernel=uImage` to `kernel=uImage-csitool`.
 8. Reboot your BPI-R2.
 9. Do `dmesg | grep iwl` and check the result.
 If there is a message which says `connector callback registered`, this means that your installation of BPI-R2 CSITool-enabled kernel is successful.

+#### B - Use sdcard image file
+1. Install [this image](https://wldh-my.sharepoint.com/:u:/g/personal/jio_wldh_org/EfS8LN5UVdFCoTH8VbQT6VMBnFuBnSPWrVHmBRgHLe1E0g?e=Jq9KqD) on your sdcard.
+This image is a result of `dd` of 64GB sdcard.
+2. Put the sdcard to BPI-R2 and power on.
+3. Log in to the linux with ID `i` and password `me`.
+3. Do `dmesg | grep iwl` and check the result.
+If there is a message which says `connector callback registered`, this means that your installation of BPI-R2 CSITool-enabled kernel is successful.

 ## How to use CSITool
 Please look [README for Data Collector](https://github.com/wldh-g/BPI-R2-CSITool-DataCollector#readme).